 I did it all

-I made cold calls to lists of expired clients, I went to lululemon (a clothing store) and gave free stretching workshops, I walked around the neighbourhood handing out flyers, I performed endless free sessions, I bought every manual on selling for personal trainers I could find and I took on clients from deal of the day websites like Groupon.
+I made cold calls to lists of expired clients, I went to lululemon (a clothing store) and gave free stretching workshops, I walked around the neighbourhood handing out flyers, I performed endless free sessions, I bought every manual on selling and marketing personal trainer services I could find, and I took on clients from deal of the day websites like Groupon.
 None of it worked!

 Maybe I’m a bad salesman but I’m guessing you are too.
 Our job isn’t to sell; it’s to provide clients with a service to get them in the best shape of their lives.

 None of this worked because it didn’t solve the fundamental problem.
 NOBODY KNEW OF MY VALUE.